Based on the management philosophy of Shiba Park Hotel Co., Ltd.

-In recent years, when it is said that there are not many people who want to work in the service industry, we are actively working to provide useful hands-on experience for college and university students to help them find future employment or enter the workforce.
+In recent years, while the number of applicants for employment in the service industry is said to be lowering, we are actively working to provide beneficial hands-on experience for college and university students to help them find future employment or enter the workforce.
 Our sister hotel, Shiba Park Hotel, also offers several days of hands-on experience for students from high schools, junior high schools and schools for the disabled.

-In order to improve the efficiency and productivity of operations, check-in tablet device and a 24-hour foreign currency exchange machine were installed.
+To improve the efficiency and productivity of operations, a check-in tablet device and a 24-hour foreign currency exchange machine have been installed.
 Also, information on the art exhibition in the hotel is now available through QR codes.
-These initiatives have reduced the amount of time guests have to wait, relieved labor shortages, and reduced overtime.
+These initiatives have reduced the amount of time guests have to wait, relieved labor shortages and reduced overtime work.
 Increasing the time to serve guests in person creates job satisfaction.

-Payment slips, withholding tax forms, and the ART brand manual for staff have been replaced with a system for data distribution.
+Payment slips, withholding tax forms, the internal newsletter issued four times a year, and the ART brand manual for staff have been replaced to data distribution through the system implementation.
 This has led to a reduction in errors and workload, and an increase in the certainty and speed with which information is communicated to staff.
-(Work efficiency has also promoted a change in the way we work and also enabled staff to achieve a better work balance.)
+(Work efficiency has also promoted a change in the way we work, and also enabled staff to achieve a better work balance.)

 – Reduction in the use of plastic products